mhdawson/micro-app-remote-control/README.md

 npm install micro-app-remote-control
 </PRE>

 and then configure as described in the section above.
+Alternatively you can clone the github repo and then run "npm install" from the directory for the project.

 # Running